 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 If you don’t want to bother with a bunch of different products for your bullet journal, this Pilot retractable set is your best bet—which is why it’s our pick for best overall.
-For under $15, you get ten pens in an assortment of fun colors.
+You get ten pens in an assortment of fun colors.
 It has your basic black and blue, in addition to the classics like red, pink, purple, green, and orange.

 These retractable pens have gel ink with a super comfortable grip, and they’re refillable, so if one runs out, you don’t have to go buy a whole new pack.
 Thanks to a fine point, they’re perfect for writing your to-do list, notes, and reminders.
 Reviewers say they glide across the paper with ease and are long-lasting, too, making them an incredible value for your bullet journal needs.

 If you don't want to spend a lot of money on pens, it's easy to find a budget-friendly pen set for bullet journaling, and you don't have to skimp on quality, either.
 That's why the Sakura Pigma 30062 Micron Blister Card Ink Pen Set is a great deal.
-Not only do you get six pens for around $10, but each one in the set offers a different point size—ranging from 0.2 all the way up to 0.5 millimeters—giving you lots of flexibility even with the bargain price.
+Each of the six pens in the set offers a different point size—ranging from 0.2 all the way up to 0.5 millimeters—giving you lots of flexibility even with the bargain price.

 The ink is fade resistant, promises no smears, and it won't bleed through most papers.
 It’s also pigment based rather than dye based, which means that it’s less susceptible to UV rays and chemical degradation.